CalamityAdam/iot/react/readings/advanced_containers.md

 };

 class EditPostFormContainer extends React.Component {
-  // Redux will give me a traditional container component when I call `connect`
-  // this is just a higher-order component made to handle the fetch
+  // this is the higher-order component made to handle the fetch

   componentDidMount() {
     // do my fetching here so that PostForm doesn't have to